-The quiz is compelling as people want to participate in it to know its result.
-Especially if your quiz is somehow ego-boosting or helping people cop in with their current stage at a particular niche.
+The quiz is compelling as people want to participate in it to know its result especially if your quiz is somehow ego-boosting or helping people cope with their current stage at a particular niche.

-So it is obvious how people will be thrilled to take part in, and using this opportunity, you can ask for their email address to send the results.
+So it is obvious that people will be thrilled to take part in, and using this opportunity, you can ask for their email addresses to send the results.

-Sometimes things can be simpler as it seems, so maybe one of the ways of getting email addresses from your prospective buyers or users is just simply to ask.
+Sometimes things can be simpler than it seems, so one way to get email addresses from prospective buyers or users is simply to ask.

 And businesses interact with their customers through seminars or traditional marketing as well.